 To protect yourself from this increasingly popular travel scam, make sure you mark any existing damage before leaving the car lot.
 Also, be sure to get a signature and copy of any paperwork stating that you’re all clear before departing the car lot.

-The Golden Rules For Avoiding Holiday Travel Scams
+The Golden Rules for Avoiding Holiday Travel Scams & Rip-Offs

 Staying safe while traveling involves staying vigilant—not just of your surroundings, but of who might be willing to take advantage of you when your guard is down.
 To stay a step ahead of scammers, be sure to do the following before any trip:

-Have you experienced a scam during holiday travel that we didn’t cover?
-Tell us about it in the comments below!
+Have you experienced a scam during holiday travel?
+Tell us about it in the comments below.